 The GS was offered in two trim levels; GS Club as the entry model and GS Pallas (only sedans) with full wheel covers, side moldings, tinted glass and upgraded upholstery.
 The GS was also available, from September 1971 as a break (estate) and a similar two-door “service” van.

-Citroën introduced a GS Birotor (featuring a 2 rotor Wankel engine) for a brief period in 1973.
-Due to high price but more notably poor engine seals that lasted about 10,000 km, it was quickly pulled from the market after 847 units sold.
+Citroën introduced a GS Birotor (featuring a 2 rotor Wankel engine – 1,990 cc and 107 DIN PS at 6,500 rpm) for a brief period in 1974 and 1975.
+Due to its high price but more notably poor engine seals that lasted about 10,000 km, it was quickly pulled from the market after 847 units sold.
 Citroën attempted to buy back and scrap each Birotor, as it did not want to support the model with spare parts.
 A few of these remarkable vehicles have nonetheless survived in the hands of collectors.

 The GS was never officially imported to the North America, though some demonstrators were brought over and, in Canada at least, the six imported were sold to Citroën employees.